 The Department will not award a Contract to a Contractor that is not registered in the DHS E-Verify system.
-Remain active in E=Verify throughout the life of the contract.
-In addition, in accordance with paragraph six of Article 8.2, "Subcontracting," include this requirement in all subcontracts and require that subcontractors remain active in E-Verify until their work is completed.
+Remain active in E-Verify throughout the life of the Contract.
+In addition, in accordance with paragraph six of Article 8.2., "Subcontracting," include this requirement in all subcontracts and require that subcontractors remain active in E-Verify until their work is completed.

-If the apparent low Bidder does not appear on the DHS E-Verify system prior to award, the Department will notify the Contractor that they must submit documentation showing that they are compliant within 5-business days after the date the notification was sent.
-A Contractor who fails to comply or respond within the deadline will be declared non-responsive and the Department will execute the proposal guaranty.
-The proposal guaranty will become the property of the State, not as a penalty, but as liquidated damages.
+If the apparent low Bidder does not appear in the DHS E-Verify system before award, the Contractor must submit documentation showing that they are compliant within 5 calendar days after bid opening.
+A Contractor that fails to comply or respond within the deadline will be declared nonresponsive.
 The Bidder forfeiting the proposal guaranty will not be considered in future proposals for the same work unless there has been a substantial change in the scope of the work.